JuliaControl/DiscretePIDs.jl/README.md

 - The derivative term only acts on the (filtered) measurement and not the command signal.
 It is thus safe to pass step changes in the reference to the controller.
 The parameter $b$ can further be set to zero to avoid step changes in the control signal in response to step changes in the reference.
 - Bumpless transfer when updating `K` is realized by updating the state `I`.
 See the docs for `set_K!` for more details.
 - The total control signal $u(t)$ (PID + feed-forward) is limited by the integral anti-windup.

+## See also
+- [TrajectoryLimiters.jl](https://github.com/baggepinnen/TrajectoryLimiters.jl) To generate dynamically feasible reference trajectories with bounded velocity and acceleration given an instantaneous reference $r(t)$ which may change abruptly.